pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 `type_error_v1` records all [type errors](#type-error) managed by `lightning.max-error`.
 Each error corresponds to one row.

-`conflict_error_v1` records all unique and primary key conflicts managed by `tikv-importer.duplicate-resolution` in the physical import mode.
+`conflict_error_v2` records conflicts managed by the `conflict` configuration group in the physical import mode.
 Each pair of conflicts corresponds to two rows.

-`conflict_records` records all unique and primary key conflicts managed by the `conflict` configuration group in logical import mode and physical import mode.
+`conflict_records` records conflicts managed by the `conflict` configuration group in both the logical import mode and physical import mode.
 Each error corresponds to one row.

 | Column       | Syntax | Type | Conflict | Description                                                                                                                         |
 | ------------ | ------ | ---- | -------- | ----------------------------------------------------------------------------------------------------------------------------------- |